MicrosoftDocs/sql-docs/docs/2014/reporting-services/manage-a-reporting-services-sharepoint-service-application.md

 ms.assetid: bfda2e04-2d82-4534-bb50-90925f7386ae
 caps.latest.revision: 15
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "mblythe"
 ---
 # Manage a Reporting Services SharePoint Service Application
-  [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Service Applications are managed from SharePoint Central Administration.
+  [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] Service Applications are managed from SharePoint Central Administration.
 The Management and Properties pages allow you to update the configuration of the service application as well as common administration tasks.

  This topic covers the following information: